 Task: Work on a possible chassis

-We have our first qualifier coming up real soon, and to get ready we decided to get a robot into gameworthy shape.
-So far we have a few chassis from our work over the summer, so I decided to start on a neat little competition bot out of the one we called Bigwheel, named for its two big drive wheels in the back.
+We've been toying around with the idea of using BigWheel, our Summer Chassis Research Project bot, in this year's competition with a few modifications.
 The idea for this robot is that it has a collection system that extends into the crater, and folds up on top of the robot.
 It reaches in with the collection arm, and grabs the blocks/glyphs, drives backwards and flips vertically using the drive wheels as a point of rotation.
 Here’s a basic sketch of what that looks like.

 The way this will be achieved is with a spring loaded lever connected to the omni wheel that makes up the holy trinity of wheels.
 So far I have pieced together the arm that reaches into the pit, which is powered by two NeverRest 60s and geared in a two to one ratio to significantly increase the torque.
 Between the two arm I plan for a horizontal beater bar to intake blocks and a slide attached to a servo to separate blocks and balls based on their size.
 The idea is to have a way of sorting based off of the physical shape rather than by digital sensing means.
 The more that can be done purely off the shape of the elements, the better.